area-of-people/fe-dev-assignment/README.md

 - [ ] Include a graph for the downloads per week for a library

   _You can use any library you want to display the graph.
 The data for the graph is available in the library details response._

+- [ ] Implement a search functionality to filter the list of libraries

 ### Bonus points